tehwalris/forest/doc/codemod-support.md

     - `let` (yes)
     - `simple-arrow` (almost)
       - nested_copy_paste: has same nested copy-paste problem as `js-codemod/jest-arrow`
-- `es5-function-to-class-codemod` (no)
+- `es5-function-to-class-codemod`
+  - codemods
-  - general notes
+    - `func-to-class` (no)
-    - no support for classes
+      - syntax: no support for classes
-    - likely other issues would arise (missing jump to definition?)
+      - find_declarations: likely other issues would arise (missing jump to definition?)
 - `webpack-babel-codemod`
   - general notes
     - this just converts a very specific type of `require` to an `import`